lmiguelgato/action-eslint/README.md

       uses: lmiguelgato/action-eslint@v1
       with:
         custom-glob: apps # only if a different glob is needed, default: src
-        custom-glob: static # only if a different path is needed, default is the root directory
+        custom-path: static # only if a different path is needed, default is the root directory
 ```

 ## Contributing